arvo/arvo/docs/specification/syntax.md

 > Work in progress.

+The grammar presented here is given in Backus–Naur form.

 ## Module Declarations

 A module declaration defines a new module.
 If parsing a file, the starting point is `decls_opt` and the surrounding module declaration is implicit (eeah file is considered a module of the same name, and contains module declarations at the top level).